 Late November to early January is a festive time in our communities, filled with dozens of celebrations from many faiths, cultures and traditions.
 Some of the more well-known celebrations are Thanksgiving, Christmas, Hanukkah, and New Year's Day.
-Others include Winter Solstice, Kwanzaa, Yule, Epiphany, Boxing Day, and Festivus.
-By looking at someone we may not be able to tell what celebrations they observe, so in the spirit of respect and recognizing others' beliefs, "Happy Holidays" has grown to be a popular holiday salutation.
+Others include Winter Solstice, Kwanzaa, Yule, Epiphany, and Boxing Day.
+From someone's physical appearance, we may not be able to tell what celebrations they observe this time of year.
+In the spirit of respect and recognition of others' beliefs, "Happy Holidays" has grown to be a popular holiday salutation.